ArvindParekh/Lofi-Music-App/README.md

 ## 💁 Contributions

 Contributions are welcome!
-If you'd like to contribute, feel free to open an issue or a pull request.
+If you'd like to contribute, please check out the [Contributing Guide](https://github.com/ArvindParekh/Lofi-Music-App/blob/main/CONTRIBUTING.md), and feel free to open an issue or a pull request.

 ## 📃 License